damiafuentes/DJITelloPy/README.md

 ### Notes
 - If you are using the ```streamon``` command and the response is ```Unknown command``` means you have to update the Tello firmware.
 That can be done through the Tello app.
 - Mission pad detection and navigation is only supported by the Tello EDU.
-- Bright environment is necessary for successful use of mission pads
+- Bright environment is necessary for successful use of mission pads.
 - Connecting to an existing wifi network is only supported by the Tello EDU.
 - When connected to an existing wifi network video streaming is not available.